vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-2-Asteria.md

 ## Domain Server

-The numbers at the end of each item are the PR numbers in the Project Athena [repo](https://github.com/kasenvr/project-athena/).
+The numbers at the end of each item are the PR numbers in the Vircadia [repo](https://github.com/vircadia/vircadia).

 #### General